AAA Cooper: Company history

 In the 1930s, John H. "Red" Dove began his association with the transportation industry by working with his father hauling logs from the Alabama woods to sawmills.
 In 1951, Mr. Dove bought an interest in P.C.
 White Truck Lines.
 In 1955, he purchased the remaining ownership interest in P.C.
 White Truck Lines and changed the name to AAA Motor Lines.
-His sons, Earl and Mack, received their degrees in Transportation from the University of Tennessee and joined the family firm between 1959 and 1962.
+His sons, Earl and Mack Dove, received their degrees in Transportation from the University of Tennessee and joined the family firm between 1959 and 1962.

 The decades of the 1950s, 1960s, and the early 1970s were a time of regulation by the Interstate Commerce Commission (ICC), a former independent agency of the U.S. government.
 The Company growth potential would be limited to purchasing other operating routes, or companies who possessed routes that were not being operated to their greatest potential.
 Thus, in 1969, AAA Motor Lines Inc., bought Cooper Transfer Company Inc. The resulting company was renamed AAA Cooper Transportation in 1973.

-In 1973 Mack and Earl recognized the beginning industry deregulation and began to position the Company for that occurrence through improved cost measurement systems and management training.
-In 1976, the Company obtained approval from the (ICC) to serve all of Florida.
+In 1973 Mack and Earl Dove recognized the beginning industry deregulation and began to position the company for that occurrence through improved cost measurement systems and management training.
+In 1976, the company obtained approval from the (ICC) to serve all of Florida.
 Deregulation of the industry began in July 1980 with the passage of Motor Carrier Act of 1980.
 Meanwhile, ACT completed its opening of Florida and in 1978 bought expansive authority to operate in Georgia, North and South Carolina.
 As a result, the Company entered the decade of the 70's with $3 million in annual sales and ended the decade with $43 million in sales.